 - Worcestershire and Herefordshire

 Full rules for the KGV as well as results from earlier years can be found in the Yearbooks under the Members menu item.
-The files below (in PDF format) contain the results (once notified) from the Heats for 2018 and the Final held at Bisley on Thursday 19th July.
+The files below (in PDF format) contain the results (once notified) from the Heats for 2019 and the Final (to be) held at Bisley on Wednesday 17th July (date to be confirmed).